Battle of Ankara: Battle positioning

 Bayezid reluctantly withdrew his forces from the blockade of Constantinople and marched them through the midsummer heat.
 When they arrived, they were tired and thirsty, but were allowed no time to rest or recuperate.
 Bayezid was advised by his generals to take up defensive positions and, when Timur's forces pushed back the Ottomans, to withdraw into the mountains and force Timur to break ranks and attempt to hunt the Ottomans in their own terrain during the midsummer heat.
 Bayezid instead chose to take an offensive stance and marched eastward.
 Advancing Ottoman scouts found no traces of the Timurids, who secretly marched southwest, rested, and were situated to the rear of the Ottomans.
 The Timurids encamped in the same locations that the Ottomans had previously occupied, making use of abandoned tents and water sources.
-The Ottoman army arrived near Ankara 28 July 1402 with Bayezid commanding the centre with Janissaries, his son Suleyman the left flank with the best troops, Stefan Lazarević the right with the Balkan troops, and his son Mehmed the rear guard.
+The Ottoman army arrived near Ankara 28 July 1402 with Bayezid commanding the centre with Janissaries, his son Suleyman the left flank with the best troops, Stefan Lazarević the right with the Balkan troops, and his son Mehmed Çelebi the rear guard.

 In the Timurid army, Timur commanded the centre, his sons Miran and Rukh the right and left, respectively, and his grandsons the vanguard.

 Ottoman Turkish cartographic depiction of the battle by Ahmet Rasim.